-TAO Nightclub launched Sakebomb Fridays, a new weekly event with an edgy Asian aesthetic highlighted by geisha go go dancers, an LED dragon and special performances.
+TAO Nightclub launched Sakebomb Fridays, a new weekly event with an edgy Asian aesthetic highlighted by geisha go-go dancers, an LED dragon, and special performances.

-Present for the kick off was singer Bonnie McKee, best known for pop single “American Girl.”
+Present for the kick off was singer Bonnie McKee, best known for the pop single “American Girl.”
 Celebrating her 30th birthday at a VIP table with friends, Bonnie was seen singing and dancing to the sounds of DJ Five throughout the night and was later surprised with a three-tier birthday cake embellished with stars and stripes.

 Also at TAO, singer and television personality Paula Abdul and professional wrestler Chris Jericho were also spotted with friends at separate VIP tables that evening

 Bonnie Leigh McKee is an American singer, songwriter, and actress.
 Her debut album Trouble was released in 2004.
 McKee released the lead single from her currently untitled second studio album “American Girl” in July 2013.
 Her second studio album is scheduled for release in Spring 2014.